Pitsby now supports importmaps

 }

 Haven't you ever heard about Pitsby?
-Pitsby is one of several open-source tools offered by the Glorious Codes project.
+Pitsby is one of several open-source tools offered by Compilorama.
 It makes the process of documenting user interface components simple and straight, requiring almost no configuration.
 Pitsby supports legacy and modern frameworks from AngularJS to Vue, React, or Web Components.
 It contains a playground that allows users to prototype component compositions and share them with others.
 Pitsby's look and feel can be completely customized, and integrates seamlessly with Google Analytics.
 Learn more at Pitsby's Official Website.